agarsev/quevedo/README.md

 - `symbols`: directory with the symbols extracted from the real transcriptions.
 - `generated`: directory with generated images that look like SW trascriptions and can be used to augment the training data.
+- `experiments`: directory with configuration for different train/test experiments.

 ## Author